ahx/openapi_first/README.md

 use OpenapiFirst::Middlewares::ResponseValidation, raise_error: false
 ```

-If you are adopting OpenAPI you can use these options together with [hooks](#hooks) to get notified about requests/responses that do match your API description.
+If you are adopting OpenAPI you can use these options together with [hooks](#hooks) to get notified about requests/responses that do not match your API description.

 ## Contract Testing